-Admissions Criteria for M.St./M.Phil. in General Linguistics and Comparative Philology
+Admissions Criteria for M.St./M.Phil. in Linguistics, Philology and Phonetics

 Within equal opportunities principles and legislation, applications will be assessed in the light of a candidate’s ability to meet the following criteria:

 Academic ability: Proven and potential academic excellence.
 Applicants are normally expected to be predicted or to have achieved a first-class or an upper second class undergraduate degree (or equivalent international qualifications; if you hold non-British qualifications, you are advised to check with the National Recognition Information Centre for the United Kingdom (UK NARIC: www.naric.org.uk) how your qualifications match these requirements. ).
 Most students admitted to read for the M.St. or M.Phil. have some background in linguistics or philology, but few will have taken a full undergraduate course in these subjects.
 Appropriate indicators will include:

 - Academic references/letters of recommendation, which demonstrate the applicant’s intellectual ability, academic achievement, motivation, and ability to work in a group.